 Most LMSs are brought in to train the employees of the company but what happens when the target audience is different; when the audience is the sales channel, the customers of the product, the distributors or intermediaries?

-The Business Dictionary describes the extended enterprise as the:
+This is known as Extended Enterprise.
+Business Dictionary describes the extended enterprise as the:

 “wider organization – representing all associated entities customers, employees, suppliers, distributors, etc who directly or indirectly, formally or informally, collaborate in the design, development, production, and delivery of a product to the end user.”